thomasherstad/thomasherstad/README.md

 ## 👋 Hi, I'm Thomas Herstad

 I'm a mechanical engineer who has been enjoying software development for the last year.
 I'm building useful projects for myself and trying to learn as much as possible along the way.
-Currently I'm learning PostgreSQL with Go and deploying using Docker.
+Currently I'm learning PostgreSQL with Go and CI/CD with Docker containers.

 I'm on the lookout for a backend web development job at the moment, ideally using golang or python.
 If you're hiring, let's chat!